Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Worth it?
 Oh, yes.
 At $6.95 per slice, this is definitely an affordable New York splurge.
 And if you don’t want to go to the original in Brooklyn, there are Junior’s in Times Square and Grand Central as well.

 Here is a part of New York that I never thought of visiting — and it ended up being one of the biggest surprises.
-Mario’s friends Matt and Nicole have been living here for several months and invited us to come see their neighborhood in Rockaway Beach.
+My friends Matt and Nicole have been living here for several months and invited me to come see their neighborhood in Rockaway Beach.

 The Rockaways are technically part of Queens and therefore New York City, but it doesn’t look anything like it — it’s quiet and residential, without a lot of stores.
 The beach is immense.
 It’s right by JFK Airport and you can get here from Manhattan in less than an hour.